How to File a Health Insurance Claim - Blog banner featuring health insurance insights

 Paperwork plays a central role in claim settlement.
 Missing or unclear documents often lead to delays.
 Commonly required documents include:

-• A completed health insurance claim form
+• Completed health insurance claim form

 • Copy of your insurance card or policy document